 Under the Amendment Order, the following three additional delegations were introduced.
-It is suggested that 1 and 3 can now be removed and that item 2 remain in the delegation.
+It is suggested that 1 and 3 can now be removed and that item 2 remain in the delegation with the removal of the monetary value.

 "The CEO:

 - 1. is delegated the authority to grant a \$100 concession on Council Rates; - 2. is delegated the authority to waive the administration fee (payment arrangement fee) of \$30; and/or - may grant an interest moratorium for Council Rates, Charges and State Government Emergency Services Levy in accordance with the COVID -19 Ministerial Order 2020, gazetted on 8 May 2020.